 Essential Math Concepts for Preschoolers: Counting, Shapes, Patterns, and More

-As a parent, you play a pivotal role in nurturing these early math skills.
-The beauty of it is you don’t need a chalkboard or a textbook.
-The world around you is your classroom; everyday moments are your lessons.
+As a parent, you play an important role in nurturing your child’s early math skills–no chalkboard or a textbook required.
+The world around you is your classroom and everyday moments are your lessons.

 At the preschool age, math learning is all about understanding the world around them.
 Here are some key concepts to focus on:

-This is the first step in your child’s math journey.
-It’s about recognizing and naming numbers and understanding their order.
+This is the first step in your child’s math journey and focuses on recognizing and naming numbers and understanding their order.
 Start with numbers 1-5 and gradually move up as your child becomes more comfortable.

 Here are some ideas you can try:

-- Counting steps as you walk: Have your child count how many steps it takes to get to different areas in the house, like from the couch to the table.
+- Count steps as you walk: Have your child count how many steps it takes to get to different areas in the house, like from the couch to the dining room table.

-- Counting objects: Use everyday objects like toys, crayons, or blocks to count with the child.
+- Count objects: Use everyday objects like toys, crayons, or blocks to count with the child.
 For instance, say, “Let’s count how many blocks we have.
 One, two, three…”

-- Counting jumps: Have the child practice counting while they jump.
-Each time they jump, they can say the number out loud.
+- Count jumps or claps: Have your child practice counting while they jump or as they clap their hands.
+Each time they jump or clap, they can say the number out loud.

-- Counting fruits or snacks: Use small and easily countable items like, crackers, or raisins.
-Ask the child to count how many they have in their hand.
+- Counting fruits or snacks: Use small and easily countable items like, crackers, grapes, or raisins.
+Ask your child to count how many they have in their hand or to count each one as they eat it.

 - Number tracing worksheets: These worksheets feature numbers for your child to trace.
 This activity helps them learn the shape and structure of each number.
 As they trace, they can practice saying the number out loud.